OmniaSamy/thmanyah_task/README.md

 Designing a generic custom loader overlay to appear only on the first load of the screen, that can be used in any screen in app.
 Designing a generic custom load more to be used in anay screen in app.

+## Suggestions for Improvement

+For future improvements, the following ideas could enhance the solution:
+Consider using UICollectionView with Compositional Layout (UIKit) for more memory-efficient horizontal scrolling if performance becomes an issue with SwiftUI.
+Add more unit tests to cover edge cases and error handling.
+Integrate local caching (Core Data or Realm) for offline support.
+Improve the UI/UX with animations, accessibility features, and localization.

 ## 🎥 Demo Video